zloirock/core-js/README.md

 **Tested in:**
 - Chrome 26+
 - Firefox 4+
-- Safari 5+
+- Safari 5.1+
 - Opera 12+
-- Internet Explorer 8+ (sure, IE8 with ES3 limitations; IE7- also should work, but no longer tested)
+- Internet Explorer 9+
 - Edge
-- Android Browser 2.3+
 - iOS Safari 5.1+
-- PhantomJS 1.9+
+- PhantomJS 2.1
 - NodeJS 0.8+

 ...and it doesn't mean `core-js` will not work in other engines, they just have not been tested.